Lab Supplies for Experience Biology

 If a microscope isn’t available to borrow, and you can’t fit one into your budget, a distant second-best option is to use the images provided in the Experience Biology lab videos and images.
 For most labs that require a microscope, we will provide you images of what your student would be looking at under a microscope if they had one.

-We have worked with Home Science Tools to make purchasing lab supplies as affordable as possible for you.
+We have worked with Home Science Tools to make purchasing lab supplies and kits as affordable as possible for you.

 Home Science Tools is our preferred lab supply company.
 They offer some of the best prices on science lab supplies we can find paired with fantastic customer service.
 They’ve made purchasing easy.
 You have two options…